 The Roman outpost of Turin (Augusta Taurinorum at that time, now Torino in Italian) founded in the first century BC has seen a dramatic change since the Dukedom of Savoy moved its capital from Chambery in 1563 and started to transform the village into a city.
 Over time, Turin acquired extensions to its “city print” that included new Baroque buildings, and royal residences across the nearby countryside.

 Turin was also the first capital of Italy in 1861 and it was here that some brilliant politicians helped to unify of the country and liberate it from Austrians, French and Spanish dominations with the endorsement of the King of Savoy.

-On our two itineraries you will have the opportunity to visit two UNESCO Sites not only in Turin, but also in the nearby areas of Le Langhe and Monferrato, and on our two-night post-tour extension you will explore the romantic Lake Orta in the north of the region.
+On two itineraries on foot and by van you will have the opportunity to visit two UNESCO Sites not only in Turin, but also in the nearby areas of Le Langhe and Monferrato, and on our two-night post-tour extension you will explore the romantic Lake Orta in the north of the region.

 Agriturismi (usually a family-run “farm stay” combining agriculture and tourism), local cheese, wine makers, truffles (starting in October), and the culture of Slow Food will be highlighted on these unique journeys through Roman towns and tranquil countryside.
 You can also look forward to one of the largest varieties of Italian recipes given the proximity to France and its strong culinary influence.

 On one of our special departures you will learn firsthand about Slow Food attending two days of its biennial Salone del Gusto & Terra Madre in Turin where you have the chance to meet enthusiastic food lovers, artisans and farmers from all over the world.